-Governors State University (GSU) was chartered by the General Assembly of the State of Illinois in 1969.
+Governors State University (GSU) was chartered by the General Assembly in 1969.
 It is designed to serve undergraduate students, transfer students and those seeking masters and doctoral degrees.

 The university's main campus is located in University Park, thirty-five miles south of Chicago and easily accessible by car or commuter train.
 The campus is located on 750 acres of wooded landscape with several lakes and nature trails and includes the nationally renowned Nathan Manilow Sculpture Park.